How to Register Your Business With Government Entities

 If your business is operating under a different name from the official name of your business, you must file a D/B/A (Fictitious Name or Trade Name) registration with your county.
 For example, if your business is Extreme Enterprises LLC and you have stores called Credit Mart, you must let the public know who owns those stores.

 Your state may also require you to register your business name with the state business division.
 Check the requirements for your state.
+If you have a sole proprietor business and your business isn't registered with your state, it's a good idea to register your business name with your state so someone else doesn't use it and cause confusion.

 Although every locality has slightly different regulations, almost all have the same types of rules you must follow.
 For example: